Brands and business owners put a lot of effort into great web design.

-Another tactic that helps to get more interest for your forms is to use web design elements that direct users to the form.
+Another tactic that helps to get more interest in your forms is to use web design elements that direct users to the form.

-This could be a simple arrow image or an image of a human face which looks towards the form.
+This could be a simple arrow image or an image of a human face that looks towards the form.

-The image above shows our contact page, the design we use on our LeadGen website www.leadgenapp.io/contact.
+The image above shows our contact form design we use on our LeadGen website www.leadgenapp.io/contact.
 It contains an arrow graphic that points towards the form.

-Furthermore, you can split your page structure in two parts and showcase a video on the left and the form next to the right.
+Furthermore, you can split your page structure into two parts and showcase a video on the left and the form next to the right.

-These are subtle, yet effective tactics that make your form stand out.
+These are subtle, yet effective tactics that make your online form stand out.